 - Heart disease

-- High-fat and carbohydrate diet.
+- A diet high in fat and carbohydrates.
 This can sometimes be the result of food insecurity, when you don’t have access to enough healthy food.

 - High alcohol intake